 When someone sends a message to someone else (or a voice message, or an attachment, or a voice/video call, and so on) that data is encrypted locally on the sender’s device using the recipient’s public key and is then sent over the Internet to the recipient, where it’s decrypted locally on their device using their private key (which, as the name suggests, is never shared).
 Voilà!

 Please note that even though WhatsApp (which is owned by Facebook) and other popular messengers do protect the content of your conversations with end-to-end encryption by default, that doesn’t necessarily mean they also protect information about your identity and your activity as well.
 This kind of information (which is still personal information and might in some cases be as sensitive or more sensitive than the actual content of a given conversation) is commonly known as metadata, and can include information about you such as your name, your profile picture, your status message, who you communicate with as well as when and with what frequency, the name, icon and participants list of all your groups, your location, info about everyone that’s in your contact list (even about people that don’t use that particular messaging app), how and when you use the app, etc.

 When it comes to group calls and video conferences Signal currently allows up to 8 people to join in at the same time.
-In cases where that is not enough you might need to resort to using end-to-end encrypted but less privacy-preserving options such as FaceTime (which has set its limit to 32 people) or non-end-to-end encrypted (at least not yet) but privacy-oriented options such as Jitsi Meet (which allows meetings of up to 75 people).
+In cases where that is not enough you might need to resort to using end-to-end encrypted but less privacy-preserving options such as Wire (which allows audio conference calls of up to 25 people and video conference calls of up to 12 people) and FaceTime (which has set its limit to 32 people), or mostly non-end-to-end encrypted options such as privacy-oriented Jitsi Meet (which allows meetings of up to 75 people, but only provides end-to-end encryption as an optional experimental feature available if everyone joins the call using a Chromium-based browser such as Brave).

 Here are some additional resources and articles you might want to take a look at: